 Rhode Island features seamless transportation connectivity, with both MBTA and Amtrak services available at the Providence Train Station.
 Providence is conveniently located on Amtrak's Northeast Corridor route, which runs from Boston to Washington, D.C. and back.
-The MBTA commuter rail service travels between southern Rhode Island, T.F.
+The MBTA commuter rail service travels between southern Rhode Island, Rhode Island T.F.
 Green International Airport, the Providence Station and points north, with many stops along the route to South Station in Boston.

 The area has ample on-street metered parking, frequent intercity bus service, and paid garage parking at both the mall and train station.